-Grade of I
+Grade of I (Incomplete)

-No student may have more than one "I" grade outstanding, and the grade must be resolved during the semester following the one in which it was given.
+Ordinarily, no student may have more than one "I" grade outstanding, and the grade must be resolved during the semester following the one in which it was given.
+A grade of "I" is not counted toward the computation of the quality GPA.

-Language Requirements
+Language Requirement

 Reading knowledge of foreign languages is essential to teaching and research in American Studies.
-Students who are candidates for the Ph.D. in the American Studies Program must demonstrate proficiency in at least one language of relevance to American Studies scholarship.
-Students demonstrate proficiency in one of two ways: (a) a translation exam authorized by the American Studies program for which students translate a passage in a foreign language into idiomatic English, or, (b) the grade of B or higher in the fourth semester of the college language sequence, taken within the two years directly preceding enrollment in the American Studies Ph.D. or M.A./Ph.D. course of studies.
+Students who are candidates for the Ph.D. in the American Studies Program must demonstrate proficiency in at least one language relevant to contemporary critical American Studies scholarship.
+There is no language requirement for students seeking the M.A. only.

+Students demonstrate proficiency in one of two ways: a translation exam authorized by the American Studies program for which students translate a passage in a foreign language into idiomatic English, or the grade of B or higher in the fourth semester of the college language sequence, taken within the two years directly preceding enrollment in the American Studies Ph.D. or M.A./Ph.D. course of studies.